I S O S T A S Y

 This is a guerilla action – a poetic provocation.

-It marks the 200th anniversary of the ice continent‘s discovery – and its perilous state.
+It marks the 200th anniversary of the white continent‘s discovery – and its perilous state.

 A tipping point, the result of our human actions – our human estate.

 By protecting Antarctica we can restore the natural balance of the whole planet